The cold email, the campaign, the newsletter, the sales email:

 Emails sent on Tuesday, Wednesday, and Thursday between 10 am and 3 pm tend to avoid most pitfalls and are the classic emailing zone, with the slot from 11 am to 2 pm being peak open time.
-Monday is too stressful, and on Friday everyone is already almost out the door.
+Monday is too stressful, and on Friday everyone is almost out the door.

 So, should you send emails late at night?

 If you are targeting young people, the evening rule goes out of the window, as they will check their phones until quite late at night.
-If you are sending out entertainment content, the rule of doing it in the work hours means nothing, and you will do best with the commute times.
+If you are sending out entertainment content, the rule of doing it during work hours means nothing, and you will do best with the commute times.
 For example, the best time to send an email on Sunday is at 11 am.